City-of-Helsinki/helsinki-design-system/e2e/README.md

 - Do not run the scripts in `package.json` locally since the screenshots will most likely differ from the ones created in CI and will cause the tests to fail.

 - If you need to update Playwright version in the project, you need to match the versions in `package.json`'s `devDependencies` and the docker scripts (used Docker images).
+  - And be EXTRA careful with it since the used Playwright Docker image might have different version of Ubuntu than what's running in CI (Github actions).
+So make sure that the GA workflow (`.github/workflows/e2e-test.yml`) has the same Ubuntu version than what the Playwright Docker image has!
+This is why the GA-workflow doesn't have `ubuntu-latest` because it will start failing eventually due to version-mismatch.

 For further assistance, refer to the project documentation or contact the development team.